-One practice that has completely transformed the way I connect and communicate with others, with myself, and with reality is ceremony.
+One practice that has completely transformed my perspective and the way I connect and communicate is creating ceremony.

-First I will say, I find that although daily practice can be very rewarding, I have often set myself up for failure in declaring that I will do something every day.
-I’ll use meditation as an example.
-There are few things I do every single day, and I have tried to incorporate meditation into daily life with the same discipline and effortlessness that I use for those other things (i.e. brushing my teeth).
-I’ve completed several challenges to meditate daily for 10, 30, 75 consecutive days, and I’ve even accepted that it doesn’t have to be so rigid and to let it happen naturally.
-However, when I decide to take on something like this, especially when its extremely beneficial to my health and wellbeing, I can’t help but grow to resent it.
+Although daily practice can be very rewarding, I have often set myself up for failure when I declare that I will do something every day.
+Meditation is a good example.
+I have tried to incorporate meditation into daily life with the same discipline and effortlessness that I use for other things.
+After several challenges to meditate daily for 10, 30, 75 consecutive days, I’ve learned to accept that it doesn’t have to be so rigid.
+Habits can form if I let it happen naturally, right?
+It seems when I decide to take on something new, especially when it’s extremely beneficial to my health and wellbeing, I can’t help but grow to resent it.

 I invite you to try ceremony.
-Maybe when you think of ceremony you imagine something religion-related or a rite of passage: going to a holy place of worship, a wedding, a funeral, a graduation.
+Maybe when you think of ceremony you imagine something religion-related or a rite of passage like going to a holy place of worship, a wedding, a funeral, or a graduation.
 This kind of ceremony I’m suggesting is less….organized.
 There are three major components that structure it.

-- Create a setting.
+1. Create a setting.
 This can be as elaborate or as casual as you’d like.
 The aim is to make a space for yourself that is comfortable and undisrupted.
-I like to light candles and incense (if possible have a small bonfire), have a bowl of water, sit in front of my bookcase or outside in the grass, and play some grounding music.
+I like to light candles and incense (or if possible have a contained bonfire).
+I also will have a bowl of water, sit in front of my bookcase or outside in the grass, and play some grounding music.

-- Have something special.
-Again, this does not need to be elaborate.
+2. Have something special.
+Again, this does not need to be complicated.
 The aim here is to separate this time from your daily grind.
-I like to have at least one special thing that is constant and one that is spontaneous or according to how I’m feeling.
-Every time I go into ceremony I open my Mesa, most times I use tarot and oracle cards, and each time I add more thing(s) that may not be in every ceremony but feel special like wearing a certain color or mala beads, journaling or burning hopes and fears, etc. I celebrate the full and new moon phases and the changes, emotions, and happenings of the month.
+I try to have at least one special thing that is constant and one that is spontaneous according to how I’m feeling.
+Every time I go into ceremony I open my Mesa, and most times I use tarot and oracle cards.
+Then, I add extra thing(s) for the occasion that feel special and spontaneous.
+Maybe wear a certain color or mala beads, journal, or reflect and burn your hopes and fears.
+I celebrate the full and new moon phases along with the changes, emotions, and happenings of the month.
 This is your celebration, so be creative!